WeatherLab/fsodoc/source/contributing/roadmap.rst

 ======================================

-The second phase focuses on providing and refining the existing classes and features that CodeIgniter users know and love.
+The second phase focuses on providing and refining the existing classes and features that FSO users know and love.

 Phase 2 packages include: